When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Are Kiddie Pools Safe?

-Kiddie pools are only safe if children are fully supervised by an adult at all times.
-Young children and non-swimmers can drown within seconds in just one inch of water (1).
-Always be within arms reach of your child when they are in a kiddie pool.
+Safety comes first.
+Kiddie pools are only safe if children have constant, focused adult supervision.
+Drowning acts quickly and silently; it can happen in seconds in just an inch of water (1).
+You should always stay within arm’s reach of your child when they are in or near the pool.

 Things to Consider